W A Pinn & Sons Gallery

 Circular pressed wood box.

-Pressed wood box, the lid depicting a classical building, the base with 'basketweave' type decoration.
+Pressed wood box, the lid depicting a classical building, the Pantheon?
+The base with 'basketweave' type decoration.
 Slight damage to inner rim, visible in inset pic.
 Early 19th century.
 3 1/4" diameter. £98

 Two iron 'betty' lamps.